znoxx/UzeboxMinimal/README.md

 Uzebox minimal design.
 The goal - to creat reprodusable modular design with minimal set of components.
 Original project is located at http://uzebox.org

+Update 16-Oct-2014: Added video extension for AD725, same structure as in other projects (eagle,schematics,toner-transfer).
+Also untested version removed.
+Currently version is fully tested and confirmed working.

 Update 13-Oct-2014: Added SD Card adapter. eagle - To be opened with Eagle Cad 7.x. schematics - Schematics, top jumpers and placement.
 Also an example of microSD adapter soldering.